 In November it was National Anti-Bullying Week.
-The theme this year was ‘Power for Good’.
-During this week our children took part in a variety of activities based around anti-bullying and the power for good; the power of a by-stander and how the victim can be empowered.
+The theme this year was ‘All Different, All Equal’.
+During the week our children took part in a variety of activities based around anti-bullying and promoting difference and equality.

 The aim was to help the children celebrate what makes them, and others, unique and to help them understand why it’s important that every child feels included in school and able to be themselves without fear of bullying.